 About baby play and cognitive development

-For babies, play is mostly about back-and-forth interactions with you.
-When you interact with your baby during play, you give your baby important information that he uses to understand the world.
-For example, a simple game of peekaboo helps your baby learn that when dad disappears, he comes back too.
+Baby play is all about back-and-forth interactions with you.
+And when you interact with your baby during play, you give your baby important information for understanding the world.
+For example, a simple game of peekaboo helps your baby learn that when mum or dad disappears, they come back too.

 What to expect: baby cognitive development